francescaansell/Group-Web-App/README.md

 Elissa finalized the interactive drop-down boxes for the questions and answers.

 #### Account:
-Frankie created the "Account Page" and created the account creation, deletion, and update interactions to implement CRUD functionality.
+Frankie created the "Account Page" and Frankie and Dylan created the account creation, deletion, and update interactions to implement CRUD functionality.
 Elissa created help information for users.

 # Sprint Two:
 ## Contribution Breakdown: